What to Expect During Your CEMS RATA

 RATA is short for Relative Accuracy Test Audit.
 It is a test performed regularly (usually annually but may also be semi-annual) to ensure that the Continuous Emissions Monitoring System (CEMS) operating at your facility is providing accurate data.
 The test consists of a minimum of 9 test runs during which the output of the CEMS will be compared to the results of testing performed by Air Measurement.

 A Pretest Protocol is submitted to your state regulatory agency at least 30 days prior to performance of the test program.
 This Protocol defines the test methodologies to be utilized as well as process operations expected during the test program.
+If a protocol must be submitted to US EPA it is required at least 60 days prior to performance of the test program.

 Test Crew Arrival